tgbugs/pyontutils/resolver/README.md

 # Resolver for ontology.neuinfo.org

-Python scripts to generate nginx include files and nginx configuration for ontology.neuinfo.org resolver.
+Python scripts to generate nginx include files and nginx configuration for the ontology.neuinfo.org and uri.neuinfo.org resolvers.

 This resolver is built to make it possible to resolve fragment identifiers where the fragment is not sent to the server by the browser.